dmy811/suryayudha-cinema-ticketing-be/README.md

 ## 🧭 Overview

 `surya-yudha-e-ticket-cinema-booking-backend` is a production-ready REST API built with **Node.js**, **Express**, and **PostgreSQL**.
-It powers the full lifecycle of a cinema booking system — from browsing movies and scheduling showtime seats, to processing payments via Midtrans and generating e-tickets with unique QR codes.
+It powers the full lifecycle of a cinema booking system — from browsing movies and scheduling showtime seats, to processing payments via Midtrans and generating e-tickets.

 ---